At-a-Glance Resource List

 The Home Fire Sprinkler Coalition has put together a packet of instructions on how to build side-by-side mockups of student rooms where you can do demonstration burns.

-The Minger Foundation and Campus Firewatch developed a guide and a series of videos to help in teaching fire safety to students with disabilities.
+The Minger Foundation and Campus Firewatch developed a Guide to Teaching Fire Safety to Students with Disabilities and a series of videos to help in teaching fire safety to students with disabilities.

 There are several organizations that have also focused their efforts on reducing the loss of life and injury on our nation’s campuses.

 Each year college and university students, on- and off-campus, experience hundreds of fire-related emergencies nationwide.
 There are several specific causes for fires on college campuses, including cooking, intentionally set fires, and open flame.
 Overall, most college-related fires are due to a general lack of knowledge about fire safety and prevention.

 The NFPA has a page focusing on campus fire safety with tips sheets, links to articles and other information available.